 Lancaster, PA 17604-3003

 The library is a shared community space and as such all patrons will help to maintain an environment conducive to both research and study.
-Personal belongings should not be left unattended and the library is not responsible for unattended items.
+Personal belongings should not be left unattended or used to hold spaces and the library is not responsible for unattended items.
+If unattended items are left and a space is needed, they may be moved.
 Thank you for being considerate to other library visitors.

 The 1st and Ground floors in both library buildings, as well as the Mezzanine in Shadek-Fackenthal are designated as collaborative study spaces.

 Both library buildings have a selection of group study rooms.
-The Group Study Spaces in Shadek-Fackenthal can be reserved by members of the campus community at the circulation desk while the Group Study Spaces in Martin are available on a first come, first served basis.
+These rooms may be reserved by members of the F&M community for a maximum of three hours per day up to a week in advance using our online room booking system.
+When rooms are not reserved they are available on a first come, first served basis.
 You can learn more about these spaces here.

 The Academy Room: